virufy/demo/README.md

 The bold text represents the new line added.

 The `name` field is the text that the end user will see in the application.
-This will appear in `COVID-19 Data Collection Form`	screen dropdown and will be selectable.
+This will appear in `COVID-19 Cough Detection`	screen dropdown and will be selectable.
 Note that the name of the country in the `val`  field can't have any spaces between words and they all must start with an upper-case letter.

  2. Go to `public -> static -> consent` folder and create a new folder inside for the added country.
 The name of the folder must match exactly what was entered in the `val` field in the previous step.